 Superintendent of Public Instruction: John Huppenthal

-Primary Point of Contact: Lacey Wieser — Science Specialist
+Primary Point of Contact: Lacey Wieser — Director of K-12 Science and Social Studies

 The following summarizes content from the state's application for Lead State Partner in 2011.